Text-guided Fine-Grained Video Anomaly Understanding: Experiments

 \subsection{Qualitative Analysis}

-We qualitatively analyze how \TVAD leverages heatmaps and region-aware prompts to ensure consistency between pixel-level evidence and language-based reasoning.
+We qualitatively analyze how \TVAU uses heatmaps and region-aware prompts to ensure consistency between pixel-level evidence and language-based reasoning.

-Fig.~\ref{fig:fig_heatmap} compares heatmaps produced by our \AHD\ against ground truth (GT) pixel masks.
-In pedestrian scenes (\eg, jaywalking, sudden running), \AHD\ concentrates energy on the human silhouette with sharp boundaries, while suppressing background structures.
-In traffic scenes (\eg, abrupt vehicle entry, near-collision), activations adhere to object extents and propagate along motion direction, producing elongated responses that mirror the trajectory.
+Fig.~\ref{fig:fig_heatmap} compares the heatmaps produced by \AHD\ with ground-truth (GT) pixel masks.
+In pedestrian scenes (\eg, jaywalking and sudden running), \AHD\ concentrates activation on the human silhouette with sharp boundaries while suppressing background structures.
+In traffic scenes (\eg, abrupt vehicle entry and near-collision), activations adhere to target extents and propagate along the motion direction, producing elongated responses that mirror the trajectory.
 Decoder-driven heatmaps (``Video/Image Decoder'' in Fig.~\ref{fig:fig_heatmap}) tend to blur across large regions or drift toward irrelevant textures.
 In contrast, \AHD\ yields crisper spatial support and tighter overlap with GT masks, especially in crowded scenes.